Wandalen/willbe/doc/version2.eng/README.md

   How the paths of the reflectors are created and how to manage the access to files and directory in reflector
 </details>
 <details><summary><a href="./tutorial/ReflectorsPredefined.md">
-      Embedded reflectors
+      Predefined reflectors
   </a></summary>
-  Using of embedded reflectors to split on version of debugging  and release. and Building of multibuilds.
+  Using of predefined reflectors to split on version of debugging  and release. and Building of multibuilds.
 </details>
 <details><summary><a href="./tutorial/ResourceInheritance.md">
       Resources inheritance